-Soldering wire is a fusible alloy, typically of tin and silver or lead, that has been extruded into an easily handled form.
+It is a fusible alloy, typically of tin and silver or lead, that has been extruded into an easily handled form.
 Shaping solder into wire allows it to be wound on a spool for easy storage and unwound for use as necessary.
-Some soldering wire is a solid alloy, while other varieties comes with a flux core.
-Soldering wire can be made of many different compounds, and some alloys are more useful than others for particular jobs.
+Some have solid alloy, while other varieties comes with a flux core.
+Solder wires can be made of many different compounds, and some alloys are more useful than others for particular jobs.
 Various tin and lead alloys were historically used for applications such as electronics and plumbing, though lead may be replaced by metals such as silver and antimony for health or environmental concerns.

 The main solder types are : Lead-based solder, Lead-free solder, The flux core of solder wires